Key West Tarpon Fishing

 Most years, there are more tarpon found on the Atlantic side than the Gulf of Mexico side.
 Expect a fight; migrating tarpon weighing often to 150 lbs and depending on the tackle will put your strength to the test.

-Key West tarpon fishing doesn’t end when the migrating fish leave our waters.
+Tarpon fishing in Key west doesn’t end when the migrating fish leave our waters.
 While the local fish don’t get quite as large as the hungry migrating tarpon, they are still very fun to catch.

 Tarpon can be targeted a variety of ways.
-Most Captains use live bait.
+Most Captains use live bait on light tackle.
 Things like mullet, pinfish and live crabs are staples of tarpon fishing.
-They also eat dead bait and can be targeted on articials.
+They also eat dead bait and can be targeted on artificials.